EdoardoV97/Distributed-Node-RED-flows/README.md

 # Distributed Node-RED flows

-A project that make possible to distribute the work of a NodeRed flow accross more machines.
+Project for the Middleware Technlogies course @ Polytechnic of Milan a.y.
+2020/2021 The implemented solution make possible to distribute the work of a NodeRed flow accross more machines.

 ## Authors
 - Edoardo Venir